 Jessie is our resident trainer and behavior consultant.
 She began her professional work with dogs in 1996 while working at a veterinary practice in the greater Seattle area.

-Jessie maintained her credentials as a Certified Professional Dog Trainer-ka from 2005-2015.
-In 2005, after meeting the requirements for working/training directly with clients and their dogs for a minimum of 300 hours, Jessie sat for the examination.
+Jessie maintained her credentials as a Certified Professional Dog Trainer-ka from 2005-2015, with a recertification test coming up in the Fall.
+In 2005, after meeting the requirements for working/training directly with clients and their dogs for a minimum of 300 hours within 3 years, Jessie sat for the examination.
 The examination covers all areas of dog training including some of the following: canine ethology, science of learning theory, animal husbandry, and classroom instruction.
-Recertification required on-going continuing education as well.
+Recertification requires on-going continuing education as well.

-Over the years Jessie was also an evaluator for the AKC Canine Good Citizen Program as well as holding memberships in several national professional dog training organizations.
+Over the years Jessie has also held memberships in several national professional dog training organizations and dog sport clubs.
 She continues to stay current on continuing education.

 About our Trainers